 Although the subsampling approach is highly debated in microbiome research, we include the subsampleCounts function because there may be some instances where it can be useful.
-Note that the output of subsampleCounts is not the equivalent as the input and any result have to be verified with the original dataset.
+Note subsampleCounts return x with subsampled data.

 Sudarshan A. Shetty and Felix G.M.
 Ernst